Ax0l0ti/1st-year/Yr1 Notes/Semester 1 & 2/AI 1/The Turing Test.md

 - Questions with binary answers
 - The answer to the next question is not predictable given previous answers

-One experiment conducted to test if the turing test can actually be used to distinguish human from AI is the chinese room experiment.
+One experiment conducted to test if the Turing test can actually be used to distinguish human from AI is the **chinese room experiment**.